Skip to Main Content

 A guide for getting started with planning and designing infographics

-Finding and Collecting Data
+Researching and Collecting Data

-To make an infographic, you're going to need some data.
+Data is important for supporting your key points.
 If you have your own data, you're ready to visualize it!
 However, not every infographic comes from original data.
 There are many places where you can obtain data to use for your infographic.

 2. Open data portals are another great resource for finding data for infographics.
 Open data is data that can be freely used or reused without restriction.
-Open data portals typically store data from specific locations, such as cities or sites, and typically involve location-based information, including city statistics, crime information, geographical data, and more.
+Open data portals typically store data from specific locations, such as cities or sites, and often involve location-based information, including city statistics, crime information, geographical data, and more.

-3. With funders and publishers increasingly requiring data to be made available as part of conducted research, data repositories are great sources for finding new data.
+3. With funders and publishers increasingly requiring data to be made available as part of published research, data repositories are great sources for finding new data.
 Data repositories can be generalist or subject-specific.
 While generalist repositories accept most data, subject-specific ones focus on a specific discipline and can range from broad topics (such as Natural Science) to very specific (such as genome sequences).

 © University of Nevada Las Vegas